-(1) Where the Financial Supervision Authority, the Police and Border Guard Board, the board of the Bar Association, the Ministry of Justice or the Chamber of Notaries, upon exercising supervision, identifies a situation whose characteristics refer to a suspicion of money laundering or terrorist financing, it will immediate notify the Financial Intelligence Unit thereof based on § 49 of this Act.

-(2) The Financial Supervision Authority, the board of the Bar Association and the Ministry of Justice must submit to the Financial Intelligence Unit by 15 April information about:
+- (1) Where the Financial Supervision Authority, the board of the Bar Association, the Ministry of Justice or the Chamber of Notaries, in the process of supervision, identifies a situation whose characteristics refer to a suspicion of money laundering or terrorist financing, it notifies the Financial Intelligence Unit thereof without delay based on § 49 of this Act. - [RT I, 21.11.2020, 1 entry into force 01.01.2021] - (11) If the Financial Supervision Authority has, based on information or materials gathered in the course of financial supervision, above all, when assessing the organisation of the management, business model or activities of a credit institution or an investment firm, reasonable grounds to suspect that money has been or is being laundered or terrorism has been or is being financed in the credit institution or investment firm or that the credit institution or investment firm is involved in money laundering or terrorist financing or has committed an attempt thereof or there is a heightened risk of money laundering or terrorist financing in the credit institution or investment firm, the Financial Supervision Authority informs the Financial Intelligence Unit and the European Banking Authority thereof without delay.

-1) the number of supervisory proceedings carried out in the preceding calendar year and the number of obliged entities covered by supervision based on the types of entities;

-2) the number of breaches detected upon exercising supervision in the preceding calendar year, the number of persons against whom misdemeanour proceedings were initiated or other measures were applied, and the legal grounds per obliged entity.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (12) In the event provided for in subsection 1 of this section, the Financial Supervision Authority and the Financial Intelligence Unit cooperate to attend to the possible heightened risk of money laundering or terrorist financing and notify the European Banking Authority of their joint assessment without delay.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (2) The Financial Supervision Authority, the board of the Bar Association and the Ministry of Justice must submit to the Financial Intelligence Unit by 15 April information about: [RT I, 21.11.2020, 1 entry into force 01.01.2021] - 1) the number of supervisory proceedings carried out in the preceding calendar year and the number of obliged entities covered by supervision based on the types of entities; - 2) the number of breaches detected upon exercising supervision in the preceding calendar year, the number of persons against whom misdemeanour proceedings were initiated or other measures were applied, and the legal grounds per obliged entity.

-(3) The Police and Border Guard Board, the Financial Intelligence Unit and the Financial Supervision Authority publish on their websites the final decision made in a misdemeanour case provided for in Chapter 10 of this Act or an administrative decision, precept or decision to impose a penalty payment made in accordance with the procedure established in this Chapter immediately after it has entered into force.
-At least the type and nature of the breach, the details of the person responsible for the breach and information on appealing against and annulment of the decision or precept is given on the website.
+(3) The Financial Intelligence Unit and the Financial Supervision Authority publish on their websites without delay the final decision made in a misdemeanour case provided for in Chapter 10 of this Act or an administrative decision, precept or decision to impose a non-compliance levy made in accordance with the procedure established in this Chapter after it has become final.
+At least the type and nature of the breach, the details of the person responsible for the breach and information on appealing against and setting aside of the decision or precept is given on the website.
 The entire information must remain available on the website for at least five years.

-(4) Upon assessment of the facts, the Police and Border Guard Board, the Financial Intelligence Unit and the Financial Supervision Authority has the right to postpone the publication of the final decision in a misdemeanour case or a relevant administrative decision or not to disclose the identity of the offender for the purpose of protection of personal data as long as at least one of the following criteria is met:
+(4) Upon assessment of the facts, the Financial Intelligence Unit and the Financial Supervision Authority have the right to postpone the publication of the final decision in a misdemeanour case or a relevant administrative decision or not to disclose the identity of the offender for the purpose of protection of personal data as long as at least one of the following criteria is met: